qszhu/nim-leetcode-cmd/README.md

 $ nlcc submit # build and submit solution for the current question
               # if the solution is accepted, the next question would be opened
 $ nlcc next # open next question to solve
+$ nlcc list # list and choose question to solve
 $ nlcc select 3 # select the specified question in the contest to solve
 $ nlcc startIdx 4 # set the first question to solve in the contest
 $ nlcc lang # change language